jalvarez212/ethnotary/readme.md

 - Double authentication for extra security.
 Add multiple wallet approvals to send transactions.
 - Support for various layer 2 networks like Polygon, BNB Chain, OP, and Base.
-- Available globally on the world wide web.
+- Available globally on the World Wide Web.
-- Decentralized architecture, our interface does not collect any user data.
-All user data is stored onchain!
+- Decentralized architecture: our interface does not collect any user data.
+All user data is stored on-chain!

 ## 📍 Roadmap